flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ## Launchable

 All graphical applications having a desktop file must have this tag in the MetaInfo.
-If this is present, `appstream-compose` will pull icons, keywords and categories from the desktop file.
+If this is present, `appstreamcli compose` will pull icons, keywords and categories from the desktop file.

 The value must be the [Application-ID](./../requirements#application-id)